Sofzenix/neurowell/README.md

-# Module Name:auth-onboarding
+# Module Name:Backend

 ## 👤 Owner
-Name:Vipul Kumar
+Name:Rammohan yerragola

 ## 🎯 Module Purpose
 Briefly explain what this module does and which local business problem it solves.